Visual-Urlang/Visual-Urlang/README.md

 Visual Urlang is a new programming language in the BASIC family.

+## Warning

+I am write now a new compiler for Visual Urlang which is powered by LEMON Compiler-Compiler, FLEX lexer, and to have LLVM backend.
+This is to replace my old compiler with old-fashioned hand written parser and C code output.

+The new compiler it is not ready for use yet, neither is most of the documentation written yet.

 ## Outline.

 Visual Urlang builds on the Web Scale Object Model (WSOM) and includes features